Event indexing delay

-If the only events delayed are WinEventLogs, and the forwarder is on a busy domain controller, with a high number of events per second, you might be encountering the Windows collection log performance limit on Splunk and 5.x.
+If the only events delayed are WinEventLogs, and the forwarder is on a busy domain controller, with a high number of events per second, you might be encountering a Windows collection log performance limit.

 Or if the forwarder was recently started, it might be still collecting the older events first.